kyma-project/kyma/docs/01-overview/02-main-areas/observability/obsv-01-telemetry-observability-overview.md

 - Kiali
   Kyma uses [Kiali](https://www.kiali.io) to enable validation, observe the Istio Service Mesh, and provide details on microservices included in the Service Mesh and connections between them.

-However, if your cluster is down, these components are down as well.
-This is why we recommend that you implement an observability solution outside your cluster.

 ## Learn more

 Interested in the architecture details?
-Check out the [logging architecture](../../../05-technical-reference/03-architecture/obsv-02-architecture-logging.md) and the [end-to-end monitoring flow](../../../05-technical-reference/03-architecture/obsv-01-architecture-monitoring.md).
+Check out the [end-to-end monitoring flow](../../../05-technical-reference/03-architecture/obsv-01-architecture-monitoring.md), the [logging architecture](../../../05-technical-reference/03-architecture/obsv-02-architecture-logging.md) and the [tracing architecture](../../../05-technical-reference/03-architecture/obsv-03-architecture-tracing.md).